img

 What is periodontal disease?

-Periodontal disease is inflammation or infection of the gums surrounding the teeth.
+Periodontal disease is inflammation or infection of the gums and supporting tissues (ligaments and bones) surrounding the teeth.
 According to the American Veterinary Dental College, "by three years of age, most dogs and cats have some evidence of periodontal disease."
-Initially, some redness can be seen at the gumline, we know this as gingivitits.
-As the disease progresses to a severe state, teeth become loose due to the breakdown of the bone that anchors your pet’s teeth.

-What are some signs and symptoms of dental disease?
+What are some signs and symptoms of periodontal disease?

 • Inappetence